-Thank you for purchasing an Atlantic Typhoon Aeration System!
+Thank you for selecting an Atlantic Typhoon Pond and Lake Aeration System.
 Please refer to this manual for proper operation and maintenance procedures, to keep your system performing at peak efficiency.

 To avoid an accident do not use the Typhoon Aeration System in any way other than as described in this manual.
 Please note that the manufacturer cannot be held responsible for any accidents arising because the product was not used as prescribed.